SoftUni-Internal/interactive-content/EN/01-Inheritance/04-Types-of-Class-Reuse.md

 - **Reuse classes** through **extension** and add custom logic to them

-- When a class is not from our library and we do not know its implementation, we can only extend the given class to add custom logic to it
+- When a class is not in our library and we cannot see its implementation, we can only extend the given class to add custom logic to it

 [image assetsSrc="inheritance-example(15).png" /]